jgkiano/SwipeAJob/README.md

 ## A job finding app built using React Native

-Search for developer jobs in your area and swipe left or right on each card for the job you like or dislike (yes, just likle tinder..)
+Search for developer jobs in your area and swipe left or right on each card for the job you like or dislike (yes, just like tinder..)

 ## Built With